3D Quantum Trajectories. Quantum orbits of the Hydrogen's electron

-Before entering into the elaboration of the quantum law of motion, we would like to exhibit the fact that for the central potential, only the radial function ${\cal X}$ depend on the form of the potential, otherwise the two angular functions ${\cal T}$ and $F$ can be established without considering of the form of the central potential.
-Indeed, if we take a look on the table of solutions of the Schr\"odinger equation for such a potential we should write the angular function ${\cal T}_1$ as \cite{Nik}
+Before introducing the quantum law of motion, we would like to remind the fact that for the central potential, only the radial function ${\cal X}$ depends on the form of the potential, meaning that the two angular functions ${\cal T}$ and $F$ can be established without considering the form of the central potential.
+Indeed, if we take a look on the table of solutions of the SE for such a potential we should write the angular function ${\cal T}_1$ as \cite{Nik}

 and the angular function $F_1$ as